misteryco/tsk_manager/README.md

 Python Web Framework with Django @ SoftUni

 This repo was created for the 'Python Web Framework' course at SoftUni.
-It contains a Django project containing a web app for the final exam.
+It contains a Django project with a web app for the final exam.

 The main idea behind the project is to create an operational web application which allows users to register, create/edit profiles, create/edit tasks, create/edit and manage vacations also the app offers a simple news board with comments on the homepage.